About Performing Recitation

 The second method involves an image visualisation.
 In this case, you gaze at either Guan Yin Bodhisattva or any Bodhisattva, while performing your recitation.

-Many people always have Guan Yin Bodhisattva close to their heart, while performing their recitations.
-By doing so, the efficacy of their recitation will be far better than those who don’t do so.
+Many people always hold Guan Yin Bodhisattva close to their heart during recitation which will make their recitation far more efficacious than those who don’t do so.

-What does it mean by ‘embracing the mantra’?
-It means, when you are reciting the Great Compassion Mantra, you tell yourself, “Today, I shall focus on reciting the Great Compassion Mantra” and during your recitation, you let the mantra dwell in your mind.
+What does it mean by ‘upholding the mantra’?
+It means, when you are reciting the Great Compassion Mantra, you tell yourself, “Today, I shall focus on reciting the Great Compassion Mantra” and during recitation, you let the mantra dwell in your mind.

-The fourth method involves understanding the ultimate reality or true nature of this world to achieve the state of ‘undisturbed one-mindedness’.
+The fourth method involves understanding the ultimate reality or true appearance of this world to maintain an undisturbed mind.

-These four methods of recitation are intended to help keep your mind focused during your recitation.
+These four methods of recitation are intended to help you maintain an undisturbed mind during recitation.

 < About Performing Recitation